GraceMagnyFokam/316LSS-WFC/README.md

 This is my research implementation of WaveFunctionCollapse in Python.
 Originally created by Issac Karth (iKarth).

-It has two goals:

-* Make it easier to understand how the algorithm operates
-* Provide a testbed for experimenting with alternate heuristics and features

 For more general-purpose WFC information, the [original reference repository](https://github.com/mxgmn/WaveFunctionCollapse) by Maxim Gumin (mxgmm) remains the best resource.

 The [repository from iKarth](https://github.com/ikarth/wfc_2019f) might also be a useful resource.